SebastianLuber/sebastianluber.github.io/README.md

 ![Inflation Tail Risk](/assets/DIST1.jpg)

+  ## Work Experience
+**Research Analyst Institutional-Quant @ Raiffaisen Bank International (_September 2021 - September 2022_)**
+- Conducting research on Credit-, Rates-, and ESG-related topics
+-	Automation of data queries and calculations using Phyton and VBA

+**Analyst Financial Markets (_March 2021 - September 2021_)**
+- Determining market prices for FX and Rates-related transactions requested by clients, including CVA adjustments
+- Assisting clients in structuring and implementing corporate hedging strategies

+## Education
+- Ph.D., Finance, CBS (_ongoing_)
+- MSc., Finance,  The University of Vienna
+- BSc., Economics, The University of Regensburg

 ## Teaching
 -  **Financial Derivatives and Their Applications**, Spring 2024, CBS: Taught the theoretical part of the lecture series on financial derivatives to undergraduate students (_Forwards & Futures, Options and their Non-model Based Properties, The Multi-period Binomial Model, Wiener Processes and Ito’s Lemma, Derivatives Pricing in the BSM Model, Extended BSM Pricing of Futures, FX and Index Options_)
 - **Corporate Finance**, Spring & Autumn 2023, CBS: Taught the exercise classes for the undergraduate course in Corporate Finance
 - **Thesis Supervision**, Year-Round, CBS: Supervised several undergraduate and graduate theses on topics including derivatives, sustainable finance, and asset pricing

 ## PhD Courses
 - Continious Time Finance (Stockholm School of Economics)